iaincollins/ardent-api/README.md

 * maxPrice (int); default null
 * fleetCarriers (bool); default null

-#### Get trade data for a specific commodity in a system
+#### Get trade data for a commodity in a system

-Get all buy/sell orders for a specific commodity in a system.
+Get all buy/sell orders for a commodity in a system.

 * https://api.ardent-industry.com/v1/system/name/{systemName}/commodity/name/{commodityName}